 I had the pleasure of dining at Frechon‘s Epicure at Le Bristol in Paris; it was March 2008, the restaurant had two Michelin stars at that time (now three) – they were pursuing the third star, which many consider to be the peak of a chef’s creativity and flair – and the food was so good that I couldn’t welcome the news of their London opening with anything but excitement.

-The revamped dining room boasts stucco Greek-style columns and bas-reliefs, majestic crystal chandeliers hanging from the glass dome and antique-looking furniture.
+The revamped dining room boasts stucco Greek-style columns and bas-reliefs, with majestic crystal chandeliers hanging from the glass dome and antique-looking furniture.

 Our meal choices are preceded by homemade bread and butter, a delicious amuse-bouche of mushrooms, olives and game pie respectively, and a refreshing glass of Taittinger champagne non-vintage.

-The Blue Lobster, roasted with salted butter and served with celeriac tagliatelle and chestnut purée, is a delight although not mind-blowing – and also unexpectedly filling.
-The Venison is more complex, its flavours are well defined and intense; the juniper utilised to smoke the meat pervades every bite and the confit crapaudine beetroot adds further substance.
+The Blue Lobster, roasted with salted butter and served with celeriac tagliatelle and chestnut purée, is a delight, although not mind-blowing – and also unexpectedly filling.
+The Venison is more complex, its flavours well defined and intense; the juniper utilised to smoke the meat pervades every bite and the confit crapaudine beetroot adds further substance.

 A fresh, fruity palate cleanser paves the way to the puddings.
 My clearest memory of my meal at Epicure was the abundant use of gold in the luxurious desserts, which at that time wasn’t yet a trend; the hand of pastry master Nicolas Rouzaud is clear at Céleste as well.
-Both the Guanaja Chocolate, with caramelised cashew nuts praline, chocolate mousse and roasted coffee beans ice cream, and the Pear, with chestnuts, sorbet and walnut croustillant, are works of art.
+Both the Guanaja Chocolate, with caramelised cashew nut praline, chocolate mousse and roasted coffee bean ice cream, and the Pear, with chestnuts, sorbet and walnut croustillant, are works of art.

 Céleste has entered London’s fine-dining scene quietly, but it will inevitably achieve acclaim, diner by diner.★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮